jackdewinter/pymarkdown/newdocs/src/plugins/rule_md031.md

 ### Readability

-By separating
-Fenced Code Block elements from the other elements in a document, their existence in the document is highlighted.
-In addition, a select few parsers may not properly recognize the Fenced Code Block without the extra blank lines on both sides.
+By separating fenced code blocks from surrounding content, their presence in a document is more easily visible to human readers.
+Additionally, some Markdown parsers require blank lines before and after fenced code blocks to properly recognize them.

 ## Examples

 ### Failure Scenarios

-This rule triggers when the Fenced Code Block element is either not prefaced with Blank Lines:
+This rule triggers when the Fenced Code Block element is not prefaced with a blank line.

 ````Markdown
 This is text.